'Flight from hell': Jetstar passengers disgusted as family uses aisle seat as change table

 • Jetstar abandons regional routes: 20,000 passengers affected

-• Stranded for days: Furious passenger confronts Cook Islands PM after Jetstar abandons passengers
+• Furious passenger confronts Cook Islands PM after Jetstar abandons passengers

 • Jetstar pulling out of Hawke's Bay would spell 'disaster': Hastings councillor